PetersBas/SetIntersectionProjectionDocs/docs/README_Tutorial.md

 @everywhere using SetIntersectionProjection
 using PyPlot #optional, for plotting only

-type compgrid #define a computational grid information type d :: Tuple n :: Tuple end
+mutable struct compgrid #define a computational grid information type d :: Tuple n :: Tuple end